jonaskello/tslint-immutable/README.md

 ### readonly-keyword

 This rule enforces use of the `readonly` modifier.
-The `readonly` modifier can appear on property signatures and index signatures.
+The `readonly` modifier can appear on property signatures in interfaces, property declarations in classes, and index signatures.

 Below is some information about the `readonly` modifier and the benefits of using it: